Team GB diver Scarlett Mew Jensen: “That Olympic year was the worst of my life.”

 David Jenkins: a brilliant coach and a dear friend

-A memory that appears to sum up David Jenkins perfectly is how instead of wallowing for too long, Mew Jensen recounts him saying, “I’m so excited for the next year, and for you to learn a new dive.”
+A memory that appears to sum up David Jenkins perfectly is how instead of wallowing for too long, Mew Jensen recounts him saying, how excited he was for the next year, and for her to learn a new dive.

 Matty Lee (left), David Jenkins (middle), and Mew Jensen pose with the Olympic rings in Tokyo

 “I didn’t realise how much he impacted my career.
-When he was gone, a bit went from me too.”
+When he was gone, a bit went from me too,” she explains.

 Sacred are the memories created with Dave, as Mew Jensen refers to him.
 Despite such tumult in Tokyo, she acknowledges how she previously insisted on remembering everything that bookended the Olympics with a committed, but not necessarily constructive fondness.